anchorwrite/logosophe/BUILD.md

 - The project uses OpenNext for Cloudflare Workers deployment
 - Build artifacts are in `.open-next/` directory
 - Static assets are served from Cloudflare's edge network
 - Database uses D1 with migrations in `packages/database/migrations/`
+- Uses React 18.3.x for compatibility with Radix UI/Themes
+- Uses AuthJS v5 beta for authentication